priyarishu082-boop/HOSPITAL-MANAGEMENT-SYSTEM/README.md

 # HOSPITAL-MANAGEMENT-SYSTEM
-A Full Stack web-development project made using technologies like HTML, CSS3, JAVASCRIPT, PHP, MYSQL and XAMPP.
+A FullStack web-development project made using technologies like HTML, CSS3, JAVASCRIPT, PHP, MYSQL and XAMPP.
 Implemented backend functionality using PHP for authentication, data processing and crud operations.
+This system is user-friendly and responsive.